Rare Map of the Mid-Atlantic Issued Shortly After The 1783 Treaty of Peace.

-Evans' map became the standard for nearly 50 years, being re-issued by Jefferys, Bowles, Kitchen and others.
+Evans' map became the standard for nearly 50 years, being re-issued Jefferys, Bowles, Kitchen and others.
 The map is a milestone both for its political significance and extension of cartographic knowledge in the region.
-Governor Pownall re-issued an updated edition of the map taken from the original Evans plate, with an addition of New England and a group of tables, naming townships in the colonies.
+Governor Pownall re-issued an updated edition of the map taken from the original Evans plate, with and addition of New England and a group of tables, naming townships in the Colonies.
 Pownall had been a great supporter of Evans and pledged the proceeds from the map to Evans' daughter.
 The cartographic importance of the map and its place in the history of cartography are substantial.

 - Completely revised title and removal of title cartouche

-- Vermont appears on the map
+- Vermont appears on the map.

 - Completely revised cartographic details above Lake Erie

-- The information on the Ottawa River has been extended much further to the West
+- The information on the Ottawa River has been extended much further to the West.

 - A western border is now shown running through Lake Huron

-- Several annotations are removed or changed
+- Several annotations are removed or changed.